ansys/pydpf-core/README.md

 - Fluent (`.cas/dat.h5`, `.flprj`)
 - CFX (`.cad/dat.cff`, `.flprj`)

-See the `PyDPF-Core main page <https://dpf.docs.pyansys.com/version/stable/index.html>`_ for more information on compatibility.
+For more information on compatibility, see the `main page <https://dpf.docs.pyansys.com/version/stable/index.html>`_ of the PDF-Core documentation.

 Using the many DPF operators that are available, you can manipulate and transform this data.
 You can also chain operators together to create simple